utharper/sourcemod-hl2dm/README.md

 - Locked teams during a match, so the server does not need to be password protected
 - Overrides the output of basecommands `timeleft`, `nextmap`, `currentmap` to corrected values
 - Force player models to rebels or standard combine (no more gleaming white combine models unless a player chooses it)
-- Revert to default mapcycle when server is empty (attracts random players using the simplified server browser)
+- Optionally reverts to default mapcycle when server is empty (attracts random players using the simplified server browser)

 ### Configuration